Just another brick in The Wall

 As a child I was told that an ancient people called 'The Chinese' built a big wall hundreds of years ago that still stands.
 It was so long that it could surround all of Britain and so big that astronauts could even see it standing proudly when they looked through their spaceship's port holes.
 My friend from Hong Kong said it was made to keep barbarians out of China.

-For more information or to start planning your tailor-made China holiday, get in touch with our China specialist/fanatic Charlie:
+For more information or to start planning your tailor-made China holiday, get in touch with one of our China specialists:

 firstname.lastname@example.org / +44 (0) 207 819 9770